Low Density Polyethylene (ldpe) Price Trend and Forecast

 In Q3 2025, the LDPE price trend in Mexico has declined by 2.4%.
 The LDPE price trend has been influenced by weaker demand from the packaging sector, particularly in food and beverage industries.
 Domestic converters have hesitated to increase procurement despite import availability from the USA.

-Economic uncertainties and cautious purchasing behavior have kept the market subdued, and reduced buying activity has exerted downward pressure on the LDPE price trend.
+Economic uncertainties and cautious purchasing behavior have kept the market subdued, and reduced buying activity has exerted downward pressure on the Low-Density Polyethylene (LDPE) price trend.
 Global supply-demand imbalances have continued to impact the market, while high import costs have maintained pressure.
 In September 2025, LDPE prices in Mexico have decreased by 3.8% from August 2025, as FOB US prices have dropped, softening import costs.

 Weak downstream demand and high inventories have further suppressed prices.
 Ethylene feedstock prices have fallen, which has reduced cost support, while procurement activity has remained subdued.
 Overall, the Mexican LDPE price trend has stayed under bearish conditions during this period.